Leixb/jutge_cli/README.rst

 This command must be followed by a code.
 It will fetch the problem title from the code and create a new file whose name is the code followed by the title.
-The ``--extension`` or ``-e`` flag can be used to specify the extension of the file.
+The ``--extension`` or ``-e`` flag can be used to specify the extension of the file (defaults to ``cpp``).

-If flag ``--problem-set`` is provided, all programs in the specified problem set will be created
+If flag ``--problem-set`` is provided, all programs in the specified problem set will be created inside a folder named after the problem set.

 Example
 ^^^^^^^